Medical Transportation Accident Attorneys in Chicago, IL

 Many senior citizen households do not have personal transportation options, nor access to medical transport to visit the doctor, drugstore, or other health care provider.

 Many elderly individuals do not have sufficient funds to pay for transportation or live too far away from a Metra or Chicago Transit Authority-CTA bus stop.
 Most senior citizens do not have access to a family member or loved one who can drive them where they need to go at the appointed time.

 Services Provided by Medical Transports

-- Regularly scheduled doctor's visits— ambulatory services can be used to help elderly and disabled patients see their doctors when needed for regular checkups if their family or friends are unable to drive them or there isn't access to any other form of assistance.
+- Regularly scheduled doctor's visits— ambulatory services can help elderly and disabled patients see their doctors when needed for regular checkups if their family or friends cannot drive them or there isn't access to any other form of assistance.

-- Urgent care— non-emergency urgent care can be classified as any injury or condition that needs immediate medical attention but is not life-threatening.
-These medical problems can include cases where the patient fell and broke a bone, suffers from a non-life threatening illness or other medical concern that requires attention within hours.
+- Urgent care— non-emergency urgent care is classified as any injury or condition that needs immediate medical attention but is not life-threatening.
+These medical problems could include cases where the patient fell and broke a bone, suffers from a non-life-threatening illness or other medical concerns requiring attention within hours.

 - X-rays and imaging scans— if the patient requires an x-ray or imaging scan and cannot make it to the appointment without help, ambulatory services provide a method for the patient to transport to the doctor's office and back home again.

 These image scans identify brain injuries, fractures, broken bones, and other severe injuries.

 - Physical therapy and outpatient procedures— medical transport services can assist elderly and disabled patients.
 They are unable to walk without assistance due to an injury that makes it to physical therapy sessions.